jacquetpi/cloudfactory/README.md

 CloudFactory is a IaaS workload generator.
 Its goals is to generate representative workloads for simulators (such as CloudSimPlus) or for physical platforms (using bash scripts or CBTOOL)

 CloudFactory is composed of two elements :
 - A library able to analyze a cloud dataset and generate a workload scenario.
-Its usage is illustrated in the jupyter notebook at folder root.
+Its usage is illustrated in jupyter notebooks at folder root.
 - A generator parsing a scenario and generating specified output (bash script, CloudSim scenario, CBTOOL scenario)

 ## Setup